aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### INDEPENDENT DEPLOYABILITY

 With well-done decouplint, it is should be possible to hot-swap and use cases in running systems.
 Adding a new case should be as easy as adding a new source code file.

+#### DUPLICATION

+Developers often fall into a duplication fear trap.

+Duplication is generally a bad thing in software.

+But there are different kinds of duplication:

+- True duplication, in which every change in one instance necessitates the same change to every duplicate of it.
+- False (accidental) duplication.
+If two appartently duplicated sections of code evolve along different paths – if they change at different rates and for different reasons – then they are not true duplicates.
+In a few years you will find them very different from each other.

+- a true duplication is recognized => the instances are merged into one instance => code maintanance is made cheaper;
+- an accidental duplication is recognized => the instances are kept separated => the cases will be decoupled.